Virtual-Viking-Longship/Ship-Annotations/annotations/reef.md

  ![Reef](../images/Reef.png)

-Reef on a Recreated Viking Ship (Nøtterøy, Norway)
+Reef-points visible on the sail of a recreated Viking Ship (ruud.trygve@gmail.co…, CC BY 3.0, via Wikimedia Commons)

 </div>